afsalthaj/ScalaExercises/Some.md

-Data Transformation
+## Data Transformation

 Effective data transformation is pivotal to delivering high quality data assets in Data products.
 The document covers some mandates that we need to follow while we do so.
 These mandates coule lie either in a technical landscape or exists as "data thing'.
 Hence these can be catagorised as more of data or more of technical.

-Highlighting a few points here.

-Currently what is existing:
+The document discusses the following points in detail:

-* Wrong usage of data types, resulting in errors that are difficult to catch and they propagate.
+> * Wrong usage of data types, resulting in errors that are difficult to catch and they propagate.
-* No logical grouping with in a data asset, resulting in heavy dependency on an external documentation.
+> * No logical grouping with in a data asset, resulting in heavy dependency on an external documentation.
-* No standards around how to encode binary values.
+> * No standards around how to encode binary values.
-* Improper partitioning of data assets, resulting the performance of all downstream usages.
+> * Improper partitioning of data assets, resulting the performance of all downstream usages.
-* Improper usage/creation of persistent staging data layer, affecting the quality of business views.
+> * Improper usage/creation of persistent staging data layer, affecting the quality of business views.
-* Improper encoding of values and the resulting entropy in data compression.
+> * Improper encoding of values and the resulting entropy in data compression.
-* No standards around how to represent a relationship data asset.
+> * No standards around how to represent a relationship data asset.
-* No standards on how to partition a time variant data asset.
+> * No standards on how to partition a time variant data asset.
-* No proper data dictionary from a customer perpective.
+> * No proper data dictionary from a customer perpective.
-* Improper usage of toolings while development resulting in nulls in data assets.
+> * Improper usage of toolings while development resulting in nulls in data assets.
-* Considerations while bringing all fields from source data to raw views or business views.
+> * Considerations while bringing all fields from source data to raw views or business views.
-* How do we define optional or non-optional fields as the data exist in parquet format
+> * How do we define optional or non-optional fields as the data exist in parquet format
-* When do we need to push a transformation rule as a reusable component?
+> * When do we need to push a transformation rule as a reusable component?
 Do we support UDFs?
-* Reloading history?
+> * Reloading history?
 A tricky thing.
-* When to consider normalised or denormalised data asset?
+> * When to consider normalised or denormalised data asset?

 #### Wrong usage of data types, resulting in errors that are difficult to catch and they propagate.